Can my Dog Get Coronavirus?

 - Sore throat

 - Diarrhea (seen in a small number of patients)

 When the virus first begins, it can be difficult to tell if the patient has a cold, the flu or the novel coronavirus.
 There are lab tests and imaging methods that can show the person has this condition.
 Currently, there’s no human vaccine for Covid-19 and there’s no cure.
 Treatment involves supporting the patient as needed for the various symptoms as they occur.
-So far, over 76,000 people have come down with the virus, with most of the cases in mainland China.
-The death rate has been fairly low compared to the number of people infected.
-And it seems to hit older people harder and seems to effect men worse than it does women.
+So far, millions of people have come down with the virus.

 Can my Dog Give Me Covid-19 Coronavirus?Check Price on Amazon

 According to the latest news from the WHO (World Health Organization), there have been a few reported cases of coronavirus found in domestic animals, including dogs.
 The CDC states, “A small number of pet cats and dogs have been reported to be infected with SARS-CoV-2 in several countries, including the United States.
 One ferret was reported positive for SARS-CoV-2 in Slovenia.
 Most of these pets became sick after contact with people with COVID-19.”

 Currently, there are no reports of dogs being a carrier of the novel coronavirus.

 What about Dog Coronavirus Masks?
 Are They Necessary?Check Price on Amazon